IBRice101/IBRice101.github.io/Projects/IoT/censis-iot-hackathon.md

 ### Opening Enumeration

-- ran `curl "https://github.com/diego-treitos/linux-smart-enumeration/raw/master/lse.sh" -Lo lse.sh;chmod 700 lse.sh` to get an enumeration tool called lse
+- ran `curl "https://github.com/diego-treitos/linux-smart-enumeration/raw/master/lse.sh" -Lo lse.sh; chmod 700 lse.sh` to get an enumeration tool called lse
 - Intent of using lse is to get a basic overview for further analysis
 - ran `scp -r ~/Downloads/lse pi@192.168.66.1:~/Downloads/lse` to get the lse script to the remote device
 - ran the script and outputted the contents to a .txt file which I SCP'd back to the host device for analysis